Lotus 102: 1991

 The Lotus 102B was Team Lotus's entry to the 1991 season.
 Despite having over 800 new components incorporated the new car was not sufficiently different from the 102 to justify a new type designation.
 This continued the precedent set by Lotus 30 years previously, whereby the Type 25 was almost completely redesigned, but was still designated the 25B.

 The heavy and ultimately unreliable (in Lotus usage at least; the Larrouse-Lola outfit found better results having used the engine since 1989) Lamborghini engine was replaced by the Judd EV V8, the successor of the Judd CV V8 that had been used in the 101 in 1989.
 The driver line-up was also changed.
-Martin Donnelly stated that he was due to be kept on for 1991 as lead driver, but his Jerez shunt put paid to that.
+Martin Donnelly stated that he was due to be kept on for 1991 as lead driver, but the injuries he sustained in his accident at Jerez the previous year put paid to that.
 Future world champion Mika Häkkinen and Julian Bailey filled the seats vacated by a frustrated Derek Warwick and injured Donnelly.
 It was apparent that the car was nowhere near the pace setters of the McLaren MP4/6 and the Williams FW14 at the opening round in Phoenix.
 The quality control was still not up to standard; Häkkinen would go on to describe that during this race his steering wheel actually came off.
 Bailey's failure to qualify for the Monaco Grand Prix prompted his departure and replacement with test driver Johnny Herbert for the remainder of the season.
-Due to Herbert's International Formula 3000 commitments the German driver Michael Bartels raced in his absence but failed to qualify.
+Due to Herbert's Japanese Formula 3000 commitments the German driver Michael Bartels raced in his absence but failed to qualify.

 The 102B enabled the team to equal their 1990 points total of three points.
 With increased sponsorship and the delay of the 107 it was to continue racing for the first four races of the 1992 season in D specification.
-The C specification incorporated an Isuzu P799WE (Japanese edition) V12 engine that had been developed throughout the season but never raced.
+The C specification incorporated the P799WE Isuzu V12 F1 engine that had been developed throughout the season but never raced.
 The new engine produced impressive power, with rumours of around 750bhp reported.
 In the engine's one and only track test, the car was six seconds off the pace however.
 Ultimately, Collins decided against a deal to use the unproven engine and Isuzu decided against entering Formula One anyway.